-sequence amino acid sequence as a single character string, a vector of single characters, or an AAString object.
+sequence as a single character string, a vector of single characters, or an AAString object.
 It also supports a single character string that specifies window a positive, odd integer.
 51 by default.
 Sets the size of sliding window, must be an odd number.
-The window determines the number of residues to be analyzed and averaged for each position along the sequence.
+The window determines the number of residues to be analyzed and odd number.
+The window determines the number of residues to be and averaged for each position along the sequence.